 But why would you bother to run scientific tests?

 The popcorn project is not the first unusual take on scientific research conducted by Ponomarenko and Virot.

 In 2013, their study of the sound ofthirsty trees

 And they are hoping for the same with their popcorn reseach.

 "As we started to observe popcorn explosions, it turned out that this phenomenon contains interesting physics from different scientific fields: thermodynamics, biomechanics and acoustics," Virot says.

 They say popcorn has a very unique way of jumping - halfway between plants and muscle-based animals, such as human beings - which makes it worth analyzing.

-Their videos show the kernels jumping in different ways.
+show the kernels jumping in different ways.

 Virot says the project aims to link science with real life and make it easier for students to understand complex science.